 Does a native speaker need to review dubbing as well?

 Yep!
 Just like with subtitles, dubbing needs to be reviewed and sometimes edits (called “pickups”) need to be re-recorded to cover any glitches.

 What if I have several different languages to dub?
 Can one person do them all?

-Generally, no. You’ll need to hire individual voiceover talent for each language into which you want to dub.
+Generally, no. You’ll need to hire individual voice talent for each language into which you want to dub.